-There is an opportunity here to rethink the Gallery’s public face to Trafalgar Square – to provide greater presence for the Sainsbury Wing within the historic setting, and link it visually with the Wilkins Building, famous for its distinctive grey cupola and Corinthian porticoes.
+This offers an opportunity to rethink the Gallery’s public face to Trafalgar Square – to provide greater presence for the Sainsbury Wing within the historic setting, and link it visually with the Wilkins Building, famous for its distinctive grey cupola and Corinthian porticoes.
 A thoughtful sustainability strategy will also be crucial to reduce the Gallery’s carbon footprint.

-This selection process is being run under the Competitive Procedure with Negotiation in accordance with UK procurement regulations.
+This selection process was run under the Competitive Procedure with Negotiation in accordance with UK procurement regulations.

 The first stage of the competition attracted entries from 55 international teams.
 From these submissions, six teams were shortlisted in April 2021.

-The second stage will include a period of project research, design analysis and critical thinking – undertaken as a negotiation with the National Gallery.
-Please note that in this selection process the Gallery is not seeking designs – but rather an architectural analysis and approach that expresses the NG200 Project vision, focusing on the initial phase of works with a masterplan strategy for additional phases to be considered as part of the overall vision.
-Each finalist team will receive a contribution to expenses of £10,000 at the conclusion of the process.
+The second stage included a period of project research, design analysis and critical thinking – undertaken as a negotiation with the National Gallery.
+During the selection process the Gallery was not seeking designs – but rather an architectural analysis and approach that expressed the NG200 Project vision, focused on the initial phase of works with a masterplan strategy for additional phases to be considered as part of the overall vision.
+Each finalist team received a contribution to expenses of £10,000 at the conclusion of the process.

 The Selection Panel met in June 2021 to interview the finalists and selected the team led by Selldorf Architects as the winner of the process.